pascaljph/2021ws_do_roboticsdb/roboticsDB.md

 * Axis 3:
 Responsible for the upper arm to raise and lower -> move vertical Also called: Motoman: U and Fanuc: J3

 * Axis 4:
+Connection with Axis 5, Positioning end effector and manipulation of the part -> move circular Also called: Motoman: R and Fanuc: J4

 * Axis 5:
+Responsible for the wrist to pitch and yaw -> move up/down Also called: Motoman: B and Fanuc: J5

 * Axis 6: